Thraka/FreeDOS-B/README.md

 This is a FreeDOS disturbition.

-FreeDOS B licensed under GNU GPLv2 or any later version.
+Softwares of FreeDOS B licensed various licenses.

 This CD image is live CD. boot.img is boot disk of FreeDOS B. If you can't boot from CD, you should use this image.